codac-team/codac/doc/doc/tutorial/index.rst

 Content of the tutorial
 -----------------------

-A list of exercises is proposed with realistic robotic applications.
+A list of exercises is proposed with realistic robotic applications:

 ------------------------------------------------------

-**Week 0: June 1 -- June 7**
+**Week 0: June 1 -- June 7** (installation)

 Before starting the tutorial, you can read some words about the concepts of Constraint Programming and Interval Analysis.
 This will give you a first glimpse of the philosophy of this tutorial.